ibm-cloud-docs/power-iaas/connecting-ibmi-port.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Connecting to an IBM i Cloud virtual machine (VM)
+# Connecting to an IBM i virtual machine (VM)
 {: #connect-ibmi}

 Learn how to connect to an IBM i Cloud VM after configuring your system.
-Make sure to review the [Configuring your IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-configuring-ibmibefore) instructions before you proceed.
+Make sure to review the [Configuring your IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-configuring-ibmibefore) instructions before connecting to an IBM i VM.
 {: shortdesc}

+For a complete list of firewall ports that are available for IBM i VMs, see [Network security](/docs/power-iaas?topic=power-iaas-network-security).
+If you plan on ordering [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect) or already have it, port forwarding is not needed.
+{: important}

 ## Installing and configuring IBM i Access Client Solutions (ACS)
 {: installing-acs}